 Dieter Dengler just after his rescue.

-This below is adapted from an article by Zoe Brennan in the UK Daily Mail, about the ONLY American POW ever to escape from Laos, out of what some people believe were hundreds imprisoned there during the Vietnam war.
+This below is adapted from an article by Zoe Brennan in the Daily Mail, about the ONLY American POW ever to escape from Laos, out of what some people believe were hundreds imprisoned there during the Vietnam war.
 I have added relevant photos for illustration.

 Many (me included) believe at least some US servicemen were left behind in the jungles of Laos and North Vietnam after the war, as explained here: http://peteralanlloyd.com/back-part-2/are-there-any-vietnam-war-era-pows-still-alive-in-laos-a-trip-to-sam-neua-and-vieng-xai-caves/

 What became of those who remained is one of the war’s great mysteries, and something I explore in my novel and screenplay, BACK.

 Flying low over the dangerous and impenetrable Laotian jungle on a bombing mission against the Viet Cong, U.S. Air Force Colonel Eugene Deatrick saw a lone figure waving to him from a clearing below.